 How many times was I read this story as a child?
 I’ve lost count!
 It’s an absolute classic and still gorgeous to this day, although I’m pretty sure I could recite it backwards.
 Love Beatrix Potter and all of her stories, but I have a particular soft spot for Peter Rabbit.

 My mum introduced me to Noel Streatfeild with the Gemma series, which I loved, but when I saw the Ballet Shoes adaptation on BBC one Christmas I completely fell for the Fossil sisters.

 My mum reminded me of how much I loved the Clarice Bean books the other day.
-I used to love cuddling up to my mum who would read the books to me.
-We both giggling profusely about one scene: Clarice Bean was told to rescue a brick at the bottom of a swimming pool… but why?
+I used to love cuddling up to my mum who would read books to me.
+We both giggled profusely about one scene: Clarice Bean was told to rescue a brick at the bottom of a swimming pool… but why?
 It’s a brick?
 Why does it need rescuing?
-A question I still ask myself now.
+This a question I still ask myself now.